YasinMogultay/VendingMachine/README.md

 Finally to get started created Main app with some conditionals.

 To run Vending Machine
+1)Clone the repository
-1) Expand the VendingMachine,src,java.
+2) Expand the VendingMachine,src,java.
-2) To run the main method of Main class  according to your IDE.
+3) To run the main method of Main class  according to your IDE.